absmach/magistrala/docker/addons/vault/README.md

 This script is used to generate the root certificate, intermediate certificate and HTTPS server certificate.
 After it runs, it copies the necessary certificates and keys to the `docker/ssl/certs` folder.

-The CA parameters are obtained from the environment variables starting with `MF_VAULT_CA` in `.env` file.
+The CA parameters are obtained from the environment variables starting with `MG_VAULT_CA` in `.env` file.

 ## Vault CLI